madisonechester/Schneider-Electric-Hackathon/README.md

 We chose a Baseline that was taking the last value as prediction.
 The F1 score of that is:

-F1:  1:  0.9577748468869401
+F1:  0.9577748468869401

 In conclusion, our model does not beat the baseline so it is not useful.
 ## Authors and Acknowledgements

 Thanks to the NUWE and Scheider Electric teams for hosting this event.
-WE had a lot of fun even though we could not make the model work :)
+We had a lot of fun even though we could not make the model work :)

 - Adriana Álvaro ([@adrianaalvaro](https://github.com/adrianaalvaro))
 - Madison Chester ([@madisonechester](https://github.com/madisonechester))